 One of the biggest differences between language learning in a French vs. a Francophone country is the prevalence of English.
 In Senegal, aside from your professors, you might not meet many English-speakers, your host family included.
 Some families will speak fluent French and Wolof, among other Senegalese languages such as Serrer or Pullard, sometimes more so than the others.
 Again, this contributes to the uniqueness of each family experience.
 Who knows, you might even pick up tidbits of a third language while you’re there.

 The opportunity to stay with a host family hugely enriches the language acquiring process by providing you with immediate practice partners outside of the classroom.
 Feel free to ask your family to correct any grammatical mistakes you make while speaking, and even to help you with your homework.

 There is only so much learning that can be done in a classroom, but living in a second (and third) language can give you an enormous opportunity for growth.
-Staying with a family that you did not grow up with can sometimes be uncomfortable, but being in an uncomfortable place can often lead to a new experience.
+Staying with a family that you did not grow up with can sometimes be uncomfortable, but being in an uncomfortable place can often lead to a transformative experience.

 At first, you might just be using your language for the bare necessities like food, water, hygiene and things around the house.
 But as your time goes on, you’ll find yourself recounting to your family something funny that happened to you on your way to school or during your weekend excursions, and you’ll be able to participate in the lunch conversation.
-Your host family gives you the opportunity to be an active and conscious learner, so making the effort look up a certain word or phrase will not go unnoticed.
+Your host family gives you the opportunity to be an active and conscious learner, so making the effort to look up a certain word or phrase will not go unnoticed.

 In Senegal, your host family is a support system, a cultural resource, and your own language program, all in one.